spaceml-org/floodmapper/tutorial/02a_SETUP_SERVICES.md

  1. Set a password for the default 'postgres' admin account.

- 1. Under 'Database Version' select the latest (PostGreSQL 14).
+ 1. Under 'Database Version' select the latest (currently PostGreSQL 14).

  1. For starting configuration, choose **Development** for low use or **Production** for critical applications.